"I liked the story and I knew Jaume was going to do something special..." hmv.com talks to Liam Neeson

-Several of the films in question have been helmed by Spanish director Jaume Collet-Serra, who has already directed Neeson in three of his films - Unknown, Run All Night and Non-Stop - and this week sees the director and his leading man of choice hook up for a fourth time.
+Several of the films in question have been helmed by Spanish director Jaume Collet-Serra, who has already directed Neeson in three of his films - Unknown, Run All Night and Non-Stop - and this year saw the director and his leading man of choice hook up for a fourth time.

 The Commuter sees Neeson starring as an insurance salesman and former cop whose regular commute turns into nightmarish race against the clock when he meets a stranger (Vera Farmiga) who sets waht initially seems to be a simple task: find the person who "doesn't belong" on the train and place a tracking device in their bag, and in return he'll receive a reward in teh form of an envelope containing $75,000.

 However, he soon discovers that there's more to his task than meets the eye, and when he discovers that the woman is working for a shadowy organisation who have kidnapped his wife and son, his task becomes a life-or-death quest that could cost him the lives of his family as well as those of his fellow commuters.